ashprice/fcitx5-ipa-sil/README.md

 # Credits

-Original development by [yukijou](https://git.kemonomimi.gay/yukijoou).
-I have created a fork of their original layout so that I can customize it and add further character support - I wasn't aware of how to write fcitx5 layouts before looking at theirs, and will probably write some more in addition to this one, but all original credit for the basic code goes to them.
+Original inspiration by [yukijou](https://git.kemonomimi.gay/yukijoou), whose code I used to figure out how these input methods work (or at least a small part of that).
+Most of the credit goes to the original developers of and current maintainers of fcitx5, fcitx5-chinese-addons, and libime.